Courts of British Columbia Logo BC Flag

 I'm self-represented, how can I get some help?

-The Court of Appeal has a self-help website, located here.
-In addition, resources for self-represented litigants are found on the Court's self-represented litigant section.
-The Court of Appeal also runs a program that provides referrals to lawyers in civil and family cases with the Access Pro Bono Organization.
+The Court of Appeal has a self-help website, located here. where you may find resources for self-represented litigants.
+The Court of Appeal also runs a program that provides referrals to lawyers in civil and family cases through Access Pro Bono.

 How do I call or fax someone at the Court registry?